19hours/sg-statutes/Acts/Pensions Act.md

 (e) any period during which an officer shall have been seconded for other public service or for service under a public body with the approval of the President;

-(f) any period during which an officer has been granted leave without salary to serve under a private body with the approval of the President unless the officer has exercised an irrevocable option not to have the period taken into account as pensionable service.
+(f) any period during which an officer has been granted leave without salary to serve under a private body with the approval of the President unless the officer has exercised an irrevocable option not to have the period taken into account as pensionable service;

 [6

+[S 846/2014 wef 01/01/2015]

+(g) any period during which he is required to serve in a non-pensionable office established under the Constitution and regulation 25 does not apply.

+[S 846/2014 wef 01/01/2015]

 Service to be unbroken